barbarer/py4e-int/_sources/bsoup/Exercises.rst

    :feedback_a: Try again!
    :feedback_b: Try again!
    :feedback_c: Try again!
    :feedback_d: Correct!
 This is the correct way to find all link tags.
-In HTML, link tags are a tags.
+In HTML, link tags are 'a' tags.
 For Beautiful Soup, find_all requires an underscore.
    :feedback_e: Try again!

    Which of the following finds all link tags?